-Video showing construction progress of the Waterford Science Center, created by Steve Manning,
+Video showing the completion and dedication of the Murray Science Center, created by Steve Manning,

 At Waterford we believe passionately that the world needs scientists and that science-literate citizens are required of a worthy civilization.
 The new Science Center will continue to bring that vision to life, as we introduce a new generation of students to the wonders of science.

 Imagine that the year is 2025.
 You are a fourth grader and Ms. Watabe announces that it is the day that your class will cross campus to visit the newly opened Science Center.
 You walk outside and join one of the secret trails in the Arboretum where you hop rock to rock.
 You don’t know, of course, that this magic landscape was established from barren ground in 1999, as part of Waterford’s last significant capital campaign, the Fine Arts Project.
 You just know it as your wild playground.

 The path now draws you towards an impressive new two-story building, which has similarly emerged from barren land, and over which you can see the high, snowy, peaks of mountains.

 As you near the doors, a glassy canyon pulls you and your friends in.
 Upon entering you catch sight of a grizzly bear, rearing on hind legs, behind which you see into an animal-filled room.
 There, around long tables covered with mammal skulls, is a group of middle school students gathered in our new Nature Lab.